Last Updated on: 07 May 2026

 Tata Nexon Colours

-The Tata Nexon colours include 6 exterior shades.
-Customers of the Nexon can choose from a variety of tones such as Carbon Black, Carbon Black / Daytona Grey (dual Tone), Carbon Black / Grassland Beige (dual Tone), Carbon Black / Ocean Blue (dual Tone), Carbon Black / Pristine White (dual Tone), Carbon Black / Pure Grey (dual Tone), Carbon Black / Royal Blue (dual Tone), Daytona Grey, Grassland Beige, Ocean Blue, Pristine White, Pure Grey, Royal Blue.
+The Tata Nexon colours span 6 options, including Carbon Black, Carbon Black / Daytona Grey (dual Tone), Carbon Black / Grassland Beige (dual Tone), Carbon Black / Ocean Blue (dual Tone), Carbon Black / Pristine White (dual Tone), Carbon Black / Pure Grey (dual Tone), Carbon Black / Royal Blue (dual Tone), Daytona Grey, Grassland Beige, Ocean Blue, Pristine White, Pure Grey, Royal Blue.
+Tata Nexon interior comes in numerous colour schemes depending on the trim level and exterior finish.

 Tata Nexon FAQs